Chocolate Zucchini Muffins

 Notes

-• Line every other muffin tin cup.
-This helps heat distribute more evenly, ensuring the best rise.
-It also prevents the muffin tops from sticking together.
-It's one of my favorite baking hacks!
+• Line every other cup — helps heat distribute evenly and prevents muffin tops from sticking together.

 Nutrition